-The written part of the exam is offered on the last day of the course to all attendees and participants.
+The written part of the exam is offered at the course to all attendees and participants.
 The written exam has short answer and multiple choice questions.
-Everyone who passes the written exam will submit a video case study for the Practical Skills Assessment to demonstrate their practical BAT skills using BAT.
-Full participants will only need to submit a 20-minute video with some written assessment of their own work, while the auditors/attendees will need to do the regular case study.
+Everyone who passes the written exam may submit a video case study for the Practical Skills Assessment to demonstrate their practical BAT skills using BAT.
+Full participants will only need to submit 20-minutes of video with a written assessment of their own work, while the auditors/attendees will need to do the full regular case study.

 What if I don’t pass?
-If you do not score above 80% on the written examination or the video practical skills assessment shows that you are not yet ready to be a CBATI, then you will need to register for that portion of the exam at another date.
-If you pass half of the exam (written only or Practical Skills Assessment only) then you can register for the exam at a reduced fee.
+If you do not score above 85% on the written examination or the video practical skills assessment shows that you are not yet ready to be a CBATI, then you will need to register for that portion of the exam at another date.
 You do not need to retake the course, unless you want to do so to further improve your skills.

 Note: none of the participants or auditors bring dogs, because the focus of the course is to work as a BAT instructor, not a client working with their own dog.
 We will provide dogs and clients for your practice as a trainer/behaviorist.